 ALSO READPress conference by 4 SC judges could have been avoided: Attorney General SC seeks Judge Loya's postmortem report, says 'matter very serious' Four SC judges come out against CJI, say protect SC to preserve democracy Things not in order: Full text of the letter by four SC judges to CJI SC judges and the ghost of Emergency: The other shameful chapter

+"They have also made a point about Judge Loya's case.
 I think that is also something which needs to be investigated properly and looked at from the highest levels of the Supreme Court...
 All citizens who love the idea of justice, who believe in the Supreme Court, are looking at this issue and it's important that its addressed," Gandhi said.

 The Congress also issued a statement where it said the issues raised by the four judges were "extremely disturbing" and have "far-reaching consequences for values we hold sacred".